PMc’s Caramel Cobbler

 - First of all, I recommend real butter for this dessert.
 The caramel sauce will not cook correctly with a substitute.

-- However, you can substitute all-purpose flour the the self-rising flour.
-To make your own, combine 1 cup of all-purpose flour with 1 1/2 teaspoons of baking powder and 1/2 teaspoon of salt.
+- However, you can substitute all-purpose flour for the self-rising flour.
+To make your own, combine 1 cup of all-purpose flour with 1 and 1/2 teaspoons of baking powder and 1/2 teaspoon of salt.
 You will need to adjust this ratio for the amount called for in this recipe.

 - You can use whole milk, 1% or 2%.
 Typically, I use 2% milk.

 PMc's Caramel Cobbler has a decadent, self-made caramel sauce that is smooth and buttery and a crisp, fluffy top crust.
 A simple dessert with out-standing flavor.